 #7.
 Ice Cream Christmas Pudding

-Many children do not like the richness of a Christmas Pudding so why not get them to make their own version using this recipe for Ice Cream Pudding from Board Bia?
+Many children do not like the richness of a traditional Christmas pudding, so why not get them to make their own version using this recipe for ice cream pudding from Bord Bia?

-It suggests that they soak dried fruit in port overnight, but if your kids are not keen on that idea you could replace the fruit with frozen mixed berries instead.
+It suggests that they soak dried fruit in port overnight, but if you think your kids wouldn’t like that flavour you could soak the fruit in orange juice instead, or replace the fruit with frozen mixed berries.

 #8.
 Rosie’s Melting Snowman Christmas Cookies